JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 • indigo (Indigofera species)

-Blue is the color of tranquility and meditation.
-It slows down our pulse and our breathing and it induces a pleasant feeling of calm.
+Blue is the color of tranquility and reflection.
+It slows down our pulse and breath and induces a pleasant feeling of calm.

-Hemp: resistant, it protects from electromagnetic pollution, cool in summer and warm in winter, it has a lower environmental impact resulting from a reduced consumption of water, fertilizers and pesticides.
+Hemp: durable, protects against electromagnetic pollution, cool in summer and warm in winter, has a low environmental impact due to reduced consumption of water, fertilizer and pesticides.

-Do you want to start dyeing after reading this article?
-I will be happy to tell you about my experience and to take you in the dyeing process of textile fibers with natural dyes from plants.
-We will do it step by step by respecting the suspended time we are living.
-Creating a dyeing laboratory at home is very simple and will be the starting point to work anywhere in an independent way; you can work in your kitchen, terrace or garden.
-Immediate satisfaction is guaranteed, together with the pleasure of entering into a relationship with the colors coming from the biological cycle of nature where we belong too.
+If reading these lines has made you want to dye, I will gladly be available to tell you about my experience, leading you step by step in dyeing natural textile fibers with dyeing plants, respecting these suspended times that mark our days.
+Organizing a home workshop for dyeing is very simple and will be the starting point for later working anywhere independently; from the kitchen to the terrace or in the garden.
+Immediate satisfaction is guaranteed, along with the pleasure of entering into a relationship with the colors that come from the biological cycle of nature, to which we also belong.

-About me: I am an experienced bioarchitect with a specific knowledge of sustainable materials, the real common thread of my interdisciplinary experiences as a teacher and a designer.
+About me: I am a bio-architect with a long experience in materials sustainability, the true thread of my interdisciplinary experiences as a teacher and designer.

-I currently teach Color Science in an international fashion school in Florence and I collaborate with Wilden.herbals for the textile collection’s design and production; I also supervise a research project on innovative materials from natural and renewable sources or from circular economy.
+I currently teach Color Science in an international fashion school in Florence and collaborate with Wilden.herbals for the design and production of the textile collection, as well as following a research project on innovative materials from natural and renewable sources or circular economy.

 Photo by Carolina Chini for Wilden.herbals, all rights reserved